Being a Highly Sensitive Person in Business, I know what it’s like for highly sensitive people who naturally give too much.

 You natural healers + intuitives do not need encouragement to give more in your business.

 Instead, strategies to counter-balance your natural inclination to put other people’s needs first are more useful.

 Most of the issues in this Highly Sensitive guide will NOT arise if you are not a highly sensitive person.

 This is exactly why you being a highly sensitive person in business can make you feel like no one understands your entrepreneurial problems…

 …Or that there’s something wrong with you?

 If over-giving, under-earning and/or burnout are an issue, then these 10 business lessons will help.

-This course teaches you how to be in business as a highly sensitive person without stress, overwhelm, under-earning or burnout.
+This course teaches you how to grow a business as a highly sensitive person without stress, overwhelm, under-earning or burnout.

-The dark side of being a HSP in business
+Is there a dark side of being a HSP in business?